genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/03_automated-deployment.md

 ```

+## Jenkins
-Another example, this time of a Jenkins pipeline to automatically build commits that are tagged with a version and upload them to jfrog / artifactory.
+Here is an example, this time of a Jenkins pipeline, to build commits that are tagged with a version and upload them to jfrog / artifactory.

 It will also run [SonarQube](https://www.sonarqube.org/) analysis and send notifications using Office 365 webhooks.
 It will likely have to be adjusted based on project setup and external infrastructure.